memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.degree_assortativity_coefficient.md

     * **weight** (*mgp.Nullable[str]*) – (default=None)
     The edge attribute that holds the numerical value used as a weight.
-If None, then each edge has weight 1.
+If `None`, then each edge has weight 1.
     The degree is the sum of the edge weights adjacent to the node.

     * **nodes** (*mgp.Nullable[mgp.List[mgp.Vertex]]*) – (default=None)
-    Compute degree assortativity only for nodes in container.
+    Compute degree assortativity only for nodes in a container.
     The default is all nodes.